TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 11/Judges 11.32.md

 ---

-So Jephthah passed over unto the children of Ammon to fight against them; and Jehovah delivered them into his hand.
+So Jephthah passed over to the children of Ammon to fight against them; and Yahweh delivered them into his hand.